-In this setting, up-to techniques have been proposed for ``simplifying'' proofs~\cite{Mil:CC,SM:PBUT,ps:enhancements-coinductive,p:complete-lattices-up-to}.
-They turn out to be helpful not only for shortening hand-written proofs, but also for reducing the search space in fully automatic verification algorithms (see e.g.~\cite{BP:NFA} where up-to techniques provide an exponential speed-up for language equivalence of non-deterministic automata).
-Roughly speaking, a sound up-to function is a function $u$ on the lattice such that $\nu (f \circ u) \sqsubseteq \nu f$ so that $l \sqsubseteq f(u(l))$ implies $l \sqsubseteq \nu (f \circ u) \sqsubseteq \nu f$.
-The characteristics of $u$ (typically, extensiveness) should make it easier to show that an element is a post-fixpoint of $f \circ u$ rather than a post-fixpoint of $f$.
+Up-to techniques have been proposed for ``simplifying'' proofs~\cite{Mil:CC,SM:PBUT,ps:enhancements-coinductive,p:complete-lattices-up-to} and for reducing the search space in verification (e.g., in~\cite{BP:NFA}, up-to techniques applied to language equivalence of NFAs are shown to provide in many cases an exponential speed-up).
+A sound up-to function is a function $u$ on the lattice such that $\nu (f \circ u) \sqsubseteq \nu f$ and hence $l \sqsubseteq f(u(l))$ implies $l \sqsubseteq \nu (f \circ u) \sqsubseteq \nu f$.
+The characteristics of $u$ (typically, extensiveness) make it easier to show that an element is a post-fixpoint of $f \circ u$ rather than a post-fixpoint of $f$.

-We show that up-to techniques admit a natural interpretation as abstractions in our approximation framework.
-This fact, besides being of interest in itself, allows us to generalise smoothly the theory of up-to techniques to systems of fixpoint equations.
-It also contributes to the understanding of the relation between abstract interpretation and up-to techniques, a theme that received some recent attention~\cite{bggp:sound-up-to-complete-abstract}.\todo{P: WAS: in the line of~\cite{bggp:sound-up-to-complete-abstract}, which establishes an interesting duality between complete abstractions and sound up-to techniques.}
+We show that up-to techniques admit a natural interpretation as abstractions in our framework (\S\ref{se:up-to-from-abstraction}).
+This allows us to generalise the theory of up-to techniques to systems of fixpoint equations and contributes to the understanding of the relation between abstract interpretation and up-to techniques, a theme that received some recent attention~\cite{bggp:sound-up-to-complete-abstract}.

-Some recent work~\cite{BKMP:FPCL} has shown that the solution of systems of fixpoint equations can be characterised in terms of a parity game when working in a suitable subclass of complete lattices, the so-called continuous lattices~\cite{Scott:CL}.
-Here, relying on our approximation theory, we get rid of the continuity hypothesis and design a game that works for systems of equations over general complete lattices.
-The simple but crucial observation is that a system of equations over any complete lattice $L$ can be ``transferred'' to a system of equations over the powerset of a basis $\Pow{B_L}$ (which is always continuous) by means of a Galois insertion.
+We have recently shown in~\cite{BKMP:FPCL} that the solution of systems of fixpoint equations can be characterised in terms of a parity game when working in a suitable subclass of complete lattices, the so-called continuous lattices~\cite{Scott:CL}.
+Here, relying on our approximation theory, we get rid of continuity and design a game that works for general complete lattices (\S\ref{se:game-characterization}).